mnot/I-D/json-home/draft.md

 can cause issues for clients that are relying on cached home documents containing old links.

-To mitigate these risks, servers changing links SHOULD consider:
+To mitigate the impact of such changes, servers SHOULD consider:

 * Reducing the freshness lifetime of home documents before a link change, so that clients are less likely to refer to an "old" document.
+* Regarding the "old" and "new" URIs as equally valid references for an "overlap" period.
-* Assure that they handle requests for the "old" URIs appropriately; e.g., with a 404 Not Found, or by redirecting the client to the new URI.
+* After that period, handling requests for the "old" URIs appropriately; e.g., with a 404 Not Found, or by redirecting the client to the new URI.
-* Alternatively, considering the "old" and "new" URIs as equally valid references for an "overlap" period.

-Generally, servers ought not to change URIs without good cause.

 Evolving and Mixing APIs with Home Documents